 A normal towel load contains some residual water when it is removed from the washer.
 The dryer must remove this water and discharge it from the drum.
-When the dryer is not exhausted outside, this moist air will be recirculated through the dryer, reducing its efficiency.
+When the dryer is not exhausted outside, this moist air will be recirculated through the heating source, reducing the dryer's efficiency.

-Exhausting moisture into the room can also cause damage to walls, floors, picture hangers, and cause condensation on windows and walls in cold weather.
+Exhausting moisture into the room can also cause damage to walls, floors and picture hangers and cause condensation on windows and walls in cold weather.